corey-richardson/microbit-data-logger/radio_message_decoder/docu/notes.md

 ```
 define 'decode' with parameters 'encrypted' and 'shift'
     initialise empty string called 'decoded'
-    initialise string 'alphabet'
+    initialise string 'ALPHABET'
-    initialise string 'numbers'
+    initialise string 'NUMBERS'
     for character in encrypted message
-        if character is in the alphabet
+        if character is in the ALPHABET
-            find position of the character in 'alphabet'
+            find position of the character in 'ALPHABET'
             add the letter at index 'value - shift' to 'decoded'
         else if character is in the 'number' string
-            find position of the character in 'numbers'
+            find position of the character in 'NUMBERS'
             add the letter at index 'value - shift' to 'decoded'
         else
             # assume value is punctuation, doesn't need to be shifted.